CPR 4 Your Car - Professional Automotive Repair & Maintenance Services

 Quick Answer

-The most common causes of AC not blowing cold air are low refrigerant (often due to a leak), a faulty compressor, clogged condenser, or electrical issues.
-While some causes are simple, AC diagnosis requires specialized equipment.
-Your North Canton mechanic can accurately diagnose and repair the problem.
+**The most common causes of AC not blowing cold air are low refrigerant (usually from a leak), a bad compressor, a clogged condenser, or an electrical fault. ** Some are cheap fixes, some aren’t, and you can’t tell which without gauges.
+Nick can pin it down and tell you straight.

 How Your Car’s AC System Works (The Basics)